 7. Love yourself

-Pooja explains, “The first step is self-care – identifying what you need at the moment.
-And the second step is self-love – appreciating yourself.
+Pooja explains, “The first step to healing after a breakup is self-care – identifying what you need at the moment.
+And the second step is appreciating yourself.
 Start making decisions that are conducive to both of these.
 Focus on what works for you and propels you forward.
 Your compass should be centered on yourself.”
 Cultivating habits of self-love will make someone feel better after a breakup immensely.

 A relationship often requires us to put our partner’s needs first.
 It will be a refreshing change to solely think of yourself.
+So instead of quickly jumping into a new relationship, try spending time with yourself.
 Practice mindfulness through affirmations, meditation, yoga, or journaling.
 Arrive at a place of self-contentment where you can think about the relationship without anger or resentment.
+Surround yourself with supportive people who love you.
 Exercise gratitude for the numerous blessings in your life.
-This is precisely how to feel better after a breakup.
+This is precisely how to feel better after a breakup, instead of simply jumping into the next relationship or constantly planning future dates.

 Did these suggestions resonate with you?
-We hope they help you through these exacting times.
-Concentrate on yourself and only good things are in store for you.
-Bonobology has complete faith in you… Keep coming back to us for more on love, relationships, and well, everything else!
+We hope they help you through these exacting times and that you are not still thinking of getting back together with them.
+Concentrate on yourself and remember, only good things are in store for you.
+It’s time to find closure and focus on what is good for you in the long run.
+These difficult times won’t last long.
+Bonobology has complete faith in you… Keep coming back to us for more on love, relationships, and well, to help you get through any other kind of tough time you may be going through!

 You should initially give them the space to grieve the relationship.
 After some time has lapsed, encourage them to socialize more often and step out of the house.
 If they are experiencing prolonged grief, help them seek professional guidance.
 And finally, establishing a routine can make someone feel better after a breakup.